gadicc/meteor-famous-views/packages/famous-components/README.md

 available here.

 `FamousCmp.views['Scrollview'] = require('famous/views/Scrollview')` (done by
-default, but you can add other views like this... they'll also be looked for under a `Famous` global variable).
+default for Scrollview, but you can add other views like this... they'll also be looked for under a `Famous` global variable).

 ## Template API